-β-carotene, vitamin C and lycopene are the common nutrients or phytochemicals found in fruit, which have antioxidant properties..
-These fruit include,
+β-carotene, lycopene and vitamin C are some common nutrients or phytochemicals found in fruit and vegetables that possess antioxidant properties:

-Since different nutrients or pytochemicals can be found in different fruit, you are encouraged to eat a great variety of fresh fruits to obtain the optimal nutrients.
+Since different fruit provides varied nutrients and phytochemicals, it is encouraged to eat a great variety of fresh fruits to obtain the optimal nutrients.

-Take the orange and its juice as an example: Generally speaking, it takes two oranges to make a cup of orange juice (240 ml).
-The nutritional content of orange juice, orange and other beverages are compared below:
+Take the orange and orange juice as an example: Generally speaking, it takes two oranges to make a cup of orange juice (240 ml).
+The nutritional content of orange juice, orange and other beverages are compared as follow:

 ---|---|---|